Speak Shakespeare monologues and scenes: tragedies

 When I've finished, what course can I do next?

-The next instalment of this course will address working on monolgues and scenes from another genre of Shakespearean texts (Comedies); also Acting for Radio.
+The next instalment of this course will address working on monolgues and scenes from another genre of Shakespearean texts (Histories or Comedies); also Acting for Radio.

 Please refer to our